Skip to main content

 About Koizen

 Koizen is a Japanese restaurant in Gothenburg with a €€€ price level, evening-only opening days, a smart-casual dress code.
-The verified schedule is narrow: closed Monday, Tuesday, Sunday; open Wednesday and Thursday from 6:30–8:30 PM; and open Friday and Saturday from 5:30–11 PM.
-That makes it a dinner choice that should be planned around the listed opening days.
+The schedule is narrow: closed Monday, Tuesday, Sunday; open Wednesday and Thursday from 6:30–8:30 PM; and open Friday and Saturday from 5:30–11 PM.
+That makes it a dinner choice that should be planned around its opening days.

 A focused Japanese dinner for two beats a loose group plan

-Use the limited verified information to shape the booking decision.
-Koizen is confirmed as a Japanese restaurant in Gothenburg, priced at €€€, with evening service only on Wednesday through Saturday.
-There is no verified public detail here on private dining, group capacity, seating format, or menu structure, so group planning should be handled directly with the restaurant rather than assumed from third-party descriptions.
+Koizen is a Japanese restaurant in Gothenburg, priced at €€€, with evening service only on Wednesday through Saturday.
+Information on private dining, group capacity, seating format, or menu structure is not readily available, so group planning should be handled directly with the restaurant rather than assumed from third-party descriptions.

 For a special occasion, the case is direct if the occasion calls for Japanese cuisine in Gothenburg.
-The Michelin Guide Nordic Countries 2026 Plate recognition is a confirmed signal, the €€€ price tier indicates the listed price level, the smart-casual dress code supports a polished plan.
-Friday and Saturday offer the longest verified service window; Wednesday and Thursday are shorter evening services.
+The Michelin Guide Nordic Countries 2026 Plate recognition is a signal, the €€€ price tier indicates its price level, the smart-casual dress code supports a polished plan.
+Friday and Saturday offer the longest service window; Wednesday and Thursday are shorter evening services.

 The value question is simple: choose Koizen if Japanese cuisine is the reason for dinner.
 At €€€, it should be evaluated as a Japanese option in Gothenburg, not as a general-purpose restaurant for every dining brief.
-If the table is comparing different premium meals, Human, Koka, 28+, Bulot, Project are natural names to consider alongside Koizen, but the verified distinction here is that Koizen is Japanese.
+If the table is comparing different premium meals, Human, Koka, 28+, Bulot, Project are natural names to consider alongside Koizen, but its distinction is Japanese cuisine.

 That also matters for first-timers in Gothenburg.
 If there is only one dinner slot, Koizen is best chosen when Japanese cuisine is the desired direction.
 For repeat visitors, or for anyone specifically looking for a Japanese restaurant in Gothenburg with Michelin Guide Plate recognition, it is a sensible candidate within the €€€ band.

-Because the verified hours are limited, timing matters.
+Because its hours are limited, timing matters.
 Koizen is closed Sunday through Tuesday, serves a short evening window on Wednesday and Thursday, has a longer Friday and Saturday dinner window.
 Check current availability through the restaurant before building a night around it.

 Where it fits in a Gothenburg eating plan